As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Can You Find Gemstones in New Hampshire?

-Though New Hampshire isn’t rich in its gemstone variety, there are a couple of both rare and regular gemstones that you can find in this state.
-Some of these gemstones include specimens such as amethyst, topaz, quartz, jasper, phenakite, rhodonite, aquamarine, garnet, pyrite, tourmaline, lazulite, or beryl, among others.
+New Hampshire isn’t rich in its variety of gemstones, but there are a couple of rare and regular gemstones in this state.
+These gemstones include amethyst, topaz, quartz, jasper, phenakite, rhodonite, aquamarine, garnet, pyrite, tourmaline, lazulite, or beryl, among others.

 |Amethyst||Hurricane Mountain, Redstone, Coos County|